NVlabs/few_shot_gaze/README.md

     pip3 install --user --upgrade -r requirements.txt

-### 3. Pre-trained weights for the DT-ED architecture
+### 3. Pre-trained weights for the DT-ED architecture and MAML models

-You can obtain a copy of the pre-trained weights for the Disentangling Transforming Encoder-Decoder from the following location.
+You can obtain a copy of the pre-trained weights for the Disentangling Transforming Encoder-Decoder and for the various MAML models from the following location.

     cd src/
     wget -N https://ait.ethz.ch/projects/2019/faze/downloads/outputs_of_full_train_test_and_plot.zip